arbor-sim/arbor/doc/dev/cable_cell.rst

 .. _cable_cell:

-How the Cable Cell is Made
+How the Cable Cell is made
 ==========================

 This is a short tour through the inner workings of a cable cell intended for new Arbor developers.
 Cable cells are not the sole cell type supported in Arbor, but both the most common and most complex kind.

-This is the introduction from which more detailled descripions will branch out.
+This is the introduction from which more detailed descriptions will branch out.
 As such, we will start with a simple cable cell simulation and how the user input is turned into an executable object.